dejiobasan/backend/README.md

 # FX Trading Backend

 This project is the backend service for an FX trading application.
-It provides APIs for managing user accounts, executing trades, and retrieving market data.
+It provides APIs for managing user accounts, executing trades, and retrieving live market data.

 ## Features

-- User authentication and authorization
+- User authentication and authorization using OTP or JWT.
 - Trade execution and order management
 - Real-time market data retrieval
 - Account balance and transaction history